 Featherfin’s extensive pine and hardwood ridges provide abundant habitat for all of the forest game species found in Virginia’s Piedmont.
 Deer, turkey, and squirrel hunting can be very productive.
 In recent years, black bears also have become more common on the area, and occasional sightings by hunters have been reported.
 Old fields left fallow from previous farming activities offer some limited habitat for rabbits and quail.
 The Appomattox River provides opportunities for jump-shooting wood ducks during the early fall, and woodcock are common within many wetland areas along the river and its tributaries.

-During certain portions of the fall deer hunting seasons and spring turkey season, the Department conducts quota hunts on Featherfin WMA.
-Quota hunting is in effect from the opening day of the early muzzleloader deer season and running through the last day of the general firearms deer season.
-Additionally, quota hunting is conducted on the opening day of the spring turkey season and for the next 3 weeks of that season.
-Individuals desiring to hunt on Featherfin WMA during these time periods must apply through the Department’s quota hunt system.
+Quota hunting is conducted on the opening day of the spring turkey season and for the next 3 weeks of that season.
+Individuals desiring to hunt on Featherfin WMA during this time period must apply through the Department’s quota hunt system.
 For information and to apply for a DGIF quota hunt please visit GoOutdoorsVirginia.com.

 The Appomattox River supports a good fishery throughout much of its length, including the section of river that runs through Featherfin.
 Sunfish species such as bluegill, redbreast sunfish, and green sunfish are very common.
 The anglers best bet is to target black bass species: largemouth, spotted and smallmouth bass.
 Expect most bass to be less than 12 inches, but when hooked with ultralight tackle, they will provide ample entertainment.
 Other species of note include channel catfish, chain pickerel, and brown bullheads.